0815Sailsman/0815Sailsman/README.md

 Hi there 👋
 here you'll find a bunch of personal projects, but I mostly work on ✨[SL-Route](https://github.com/soulslike-routing/)✨ with **Angular**, my main framework for all things webdev, ktor and recently a ton of **Rust** for memory manipulation and dll injections.
+I also put **a lot** of work into [our revival of corewar](https://github.com/corewar-teamprojekt/).

 Also do / did development with
 - Svelte & Sveltekit